michael2012z/BitBible/markdown/Etheridge/files/2Cor.md

 7. For by faith we walk, and not by sight.

-8. On this account we confide, and long to pass awayOr, migrate. from the body, and to be with our Lord.
+8. On this account we confide, and long to pass away

 9. We give diligence, that whether we are pilgrims or inhabitants, we may be pleasing unto Him.